When it comes to most activities in life, the right tools can help you get there, and then some. That’s especially true for sex.

-The B-Vibe is the first plug engineered to specifically create a rimming sensation using rotating beads beneath its surface.
-With a soft silicone body, and six levels of vibration intensity that can be tweaked with, or without a remote, the B-Vibe Rimming Plug is a one of a kind anal stimulator; perfect for anyone who loves a rimming sensation.
+The B-Vibe is the first plug engineered to create a rimming sensation using rotating beads beneath its surface.
+With a soft silicone body and six levels of vibration intensity, the B-Vibe Rimming Plug is a one-of-a-kind anal stimulator, perfect for anyone who loves a rimming sensation.

 Helix SYN by Aneros

 Massage your prostate and experience an explosion of pleasure with the Helix SYN.
 Covered in velvet-touch silicone, and embodied by a rigid frame, the Helix SYN is designed specifically to hit the right spot in just the right way.

 A perfect anatomical fit for most, the Helix SYN is a prostate godsend for beginners and the advanced.
 This toy is a no fuss, hands-free way to experience the insurmountable pleasure that is prostate stimulation.

 Not necessarily the sexiest part of using sex toys – but inarguably, the most critical part – is hygiene.